-Must be flexible, collaborative, have a sense of humor, and is open to feedback
+Must be flexible, collaborative, have a sense of humor, and open to feedback

-To be considered for the above mentioned position, please submit the following 4 items: a letter of interest, a resume, a statement of your educational philosophy, and email and phone contact information for five professional references to the ECFS Employment Portal.
+To be considered for the above mentioned position, please submit the following 4 items: a letter of interest, a resume, a statement of your educational philosophy, and email and phone contact information for five professional references to the ECFS employment portal.
 Please generate all documents in one MS Word or a converted .pdf file.
-Complete applications must be submitted in the employment portal by Wednesday, June 6th, 2018 at noon to be considered.
+Complete applications must be submitted in the employment portal by March 15th, 2019 to be considered.
 Incomplete and late applications will not be reviewed.
-To earn more about the school by visiting the website: www.ecfs.org.
+Please do not contact the school.

 About Ethical Culture Fieldston School